-What is a Good Asset Allocation Strategy for Most Investors?
+What’s a Good Asset Allocation Strategy?

+The best asset allocation to meet your financial goals depends on a number of factors, most importantly your timeframe and your risk tolerance.
 For example, if you’re very far away from retirement, then you may be able to handle more risk in your retirement portfolio.
 But if you’re investing for your teenage kids’ college education, then that’s a shorter time frame and you probably shouldn’t take as many risks.

 Your risk tolerance will also affect how you react to ups and downs in the market.
 Multiple studies have correlated the frequency with which you check your portfolio to losses over time — the more you stress over it, the more likely you are to pull your money out when you should just wait and stick with it.